About Pamela

 Writing

-A dark comedy about discontented Georgina, who visits her estranged sister, Poppy, in the Scottish Borders to find she is dying of cancer.
-Dredging through menopause and unapologetically abrupt towards her, Georgina selfishly plans a ‘fun’ boat trip despite Poppy’s weakened condition and her husband’s resistance.
+No Spring Till NowA dark comedy where a discontented Georgina visits her estranged sister, Poppy, in the Scottish Borders to find she is dying of cancer.
+Dredging through menopause and unapologetically abrupt towards her, Georgina selfishly plans a ‘fun’ boat trip, despite Poppy’s weakened condition and her husband’s resistance.

 Old wounds open up and new secrets are revealed as they clash about their current and past life decisions.
 Georgina revives her rivalrous feelings towards a forgiving yet fading Poppy, who in turn has sworn to keep a lurid secret all the way till the end.